 5. It’s home to a fun, walkable downtown

 If you ask a local what they love about living in Greenville, SC, the first thing they may say is the downtown area.
 From the trolley, you can ride down Main Street to breweries and cocktail bars, then to local boutiques and museums, and then to restaurants galore.
 There’s no shortage of places to check out in the downtown area, which encompasses 10 full blocks.
 And among all that man-made fun, you’ll also find a rare gem: Falls Park on the Reedy River, a 32-acre park that features gorgeous trees, a scenic pedestrian bridge, and a majestic waterfall, among other delights.

 6. You’ll eat well

 Hope you’re hungry, because there are too many scrumptious spots to try out in Greenville not to have an appetite.
-Though perhaps an unsuspecting contender for a foodie city, Greenville has racked up plenty of accolades, from being hailed as an under-the-radar food destination by Zagat to the potential next big food city of the South by Esquire to one of the hottest foodie cities in America by People.
+Though perhaps an unsuspecting contender for a foodie city, Greenville has racked up plenty of accolades over the past decade, from being hailed as an under-the-radar food destination by Zagat to the potential next big Southern food city by Esquire to one of the hottest foodie cities in America by People.

 The downtown alone serves up more than 110 (!) restaurants, while the larger county boasts a whopping 1,000 eateries.
-Don’t miss The Trappe Door, a Belgian bar where you can order mussels and frites and choose among some 100 beers; Smoky Dreams BBQ, where you can take a seat at a picnic table and chow down on brisket and potato salad (save some room for the lemon pie!); and Luna Rosa, a cafe that offers thin-crust pizza, pasta, paninis, and 24 creamy flavors of gelato.
+Don’t miss The Trappe Door, a Belgian bar where you can order mussels and frites and choose among some 100 beers, or Smoky Dreams Barbecue, where you can take a seat at a picnic table and chow down on brisket and potato salad (but save some room for the lemon pie!).

 7. Green space abounds in Greenville, SC